An easy recipe for roasted red onion slices. Roasting removes any bitterness, so the onions are mellow and creamy.

-Onions are rich in the antioxidants known as polyphenols.
-Studies have shown that these antioxidants have many properties that are beneficial to our health.
-It’s nice that something to flavorful is also so healthy!
+Onions are rich in polyphenols.
+Studies have shown that polyphenols are beneficial to our health.
+It’s nice that something so flavorful is also very healthy!

 The ingredients needed for this recipe

 You only need three ingredients to make this tasty side dish (exact amounts are listed in the recipe card below):

 - Red onion.

 - Kosher salt: If using fine salt, you might want to reduce the amount you use.